 In 1989, Cambridge based Robert Stewart, aged just 23 founded the award-winning, specialist global polythene supplier, Stevenage Packaging Limited.

-Under his leadership, Stevenage Packaging have won a number of regional awards: New Business Enterprise Award, Against All Odds Award, Employee of the Year Award, with Robert awarded Business Person of the Year Award.
+Under his leadership, Stevenage Packaging has won a number of regional awards: New Business Enterprise Award, Against All Odds Award, Employee of the Year Award, with Robert awarded Business Person of the Year Award.

 He began his entrepreneurial journey in the extrusion & conversion of industrial polythene over three decades ago:

 In the fitness sector, at 26, Robert founded Genetics Gymnasium Ltd in Stevenage in 1992.
-After a dynamic period of highly profitable growth he subsequently sold to Marco Goldschmied, business partner of Lord Richard Rogers in 1994.
+After a dynamic period of highly profitable growth, he subsequently sold to Marco Goldschmied, business partner of Lord Richard Rogers in 1994.

 Rob spending his 50th birthday on a tandem raising £15,000 for the Stevenage Community Trust

 Robert acquired Happy Mechanics Limited - a specialist accountancy practise in 2010.
-In its first year under his leadership the company achieved 2,250% growth, making it one of the fastest growing companies in the UK in 2011.
+In its first year under his leadership, the company achieved 2,250% growth, making it one of the fastest growing companies in the UK in 2011.

 Previously, under the brand of "The Differentiator", Robert coached and mentored a number of SMEs in True Customer Love, Differentiating Through Culture, Family Business Success, sharing his Inspirational Business Life Story.